J. G. Lowe: Coaching career

 Lowe began his coaching career at Tennessee High School in Bristol, Tennessee in 1926.
-He left Tennessee High in June 1928 to be come head coach at King University, also in Bristol.
+He left Tennessee High in June 1928 to become head coach at King University, also in Bristol.
 Lowe was succeeded by fellow Tennessee alumnus John Barnhill at Tennessee High.
 In 1930, Lowe moved on to The Citadel in Charleston, South Carolina to assist Johnny Floyd, who had been hired as the school's new head football coach.

 Personal life

 Lowe married Dorothy Montague Sevier on December 6, 1931, in Hendersonville, North Carolina.